fraser-hemp/gradify/README.md

 `--spread`

-SPREAD - this flag will give the color which has the least spread over the image the highest priority when assigning directions (opposed to most dominant color).
+SPREAD (opt) - this flag will give the color which has the least spread over the image the highest priority when assigning directions (opposed to most dominant color).
 This feature improves overall accuracy, however adds complexity and in unique cases it produces counter-intuitive results

 `--single`